Dr. Carrie Bernard

 MD, MPH, CCFP, FCFP

 Dr. Carrie Bernard received her medical degree from McMaster University in 1997 and completed her family medicine residency at the University of Toronto (U of T).
-She went on to complete a 3-month fellowship in low risk obstetrics at U of T and received her Certification in the College of Family Physicians of Canada (CCFP) in 1999.
+She went on to complete a three-month fellowship in low-risk obstetrics at U of T and received her Certification in the College of Family Physicians of Canada (CCFP) in 1999.
 She became a Fellow of the College in 2013.

-Dr. Bernard has a passion for community and global health.
-She worked with Public Health Ontario from 2012 to 2019, where she provided expert advice on communicable diseases, and worked with Médecins Sans Frontières in Northern Uganda from 2004 to 2005.
+Passionate about community and global health, Dr. Bernard worked with Public Health Ontario from 2012 to 2019, where she provided expert advice on communicable diseases.
+She also worked with Médecins Sans Frontières in northern Uganda from 2004 to 2005.
 Her research interests focus on ethics in medical practice and she is a member of the Humanitarian Health Ethics Research Group, a multidisciplinary team of researchers and practitioners in Canada who explore ethical issues related to humanitarian health care work.
 She serves as a member of the Ontario COVID-19 Bioethics table, providing expert advice on bioethical issues to the Ontario Ministry of Health.